nov-lang/nov/README.md

 - support anonymous structs, useful for json, I think it's easy since struct is like a function that returns a type but syntax is ugly outside of a struct which is fine and intended
-- make fields immutable by default?
+- make fields immutable by default? -> add mut keyword to fields
-- pub/priv keyword on struct fields? do like C++/V for telling what is pub/mut?
+- pub/priv keyword on struct fields?
+- do like C++/V for telling what is pub/mut?
 ```nov
 let MyStruct = struct {
     name: string